lvgl/lvgl/docs/details/other-components/file_explorer.rst

 convenient way to reach parts of the file system that are frequently accessed.
 Available "Quick-Access" destinations are:

+- File System,
 - HOME,
-- MUSIC,
-- PICTURES,
+- Video,
-- VIDEO,
+- Pictures,
-- DOCS, and
+- Music, and
-- FS (file system).
+- Documents.

 You specify what paths these lead to during ``lv_file_explorer``\ 's initialization.